Hzj-jie/osi.net/rule-of-thumb.md

 1. Do not use empty init() function to trigger shared ctor, it won't cover shared variable, see shared\_ctor\_behavior\_test and BeforeFieldInit.

+1. Do not use Convert.ToString against enum types, it returns integers rather than the meaningful tag names.